Tryb Group raises $30M to develop fintech platforms for Southeast Asia

 “We want to make the movement of local markets, and particularly credit, more accessible to global markets via Singapore.”

 Currently, the Tryb business doesn’t make direct revenue.
-It holds stakes in a number of business — including MC Payment which is in the process of going public in Singapore — but Gnirck said it has two acquisitions that he expects to finalize in the coming months.
+It holds stakes in a number of businesses — including MC Payment which is in the process of going public in Singapore — but Gnirck said it has two acquisitions that he expects to finalize in the coming months.
 These companies, which are both in the enterprise space and are established for a number of years, will bring revenue to the group once acquired, he explained.

 Gnirck said he is particularly excited at the potential to work with Makara, and its portfolio companies which include broadband provider MyRepublic.
 He believes the ISP, which is entirely digital, could have synergies with financing and lending services in the future.Featured Image: KYTan/Shutterstock